Have you ever had a “Crafternoon” with your kids or nanny kids?

 This project is good for children ages 18 months and up.

 The materials needed for this project are paper bags, paint markers, or crayons, two doilies or coffee filters.
-You can also use paper plates or with my kids, I chose to use some craft foam, googly eyes and sticker eyeballs.
+You can also use paper plates or, for a fun variation, some craft foam, googly eyes and sticker eyeballs.
 You can also just draw these onto your paper bag, pipe cleaners, and tape.

 The first step is to decorate your paper bag with your paint markers or crayons.
-My kids opted for a combination of poster paint as well as paint with a paintbrush.
+Kids often enjoy a combination of poster paint as well as paint with a paintbrush.

 For younger kids, grasping a paintbrush is great for motor skill development.